 The PHAC developed recommendations through informal consensus, based on the following criteria:

 Strength (type, quality, quantity and consistency) of the evidence.

 The applicability of the evidence to the populations and settings referred to in the scope.

 Potential effect on the target population's health, and the size of the effect.

 Effect on inequalities in health between different groups of the population.

 Cost effectiveness (for the NHS and other public sector organisations).

 Ease of implementation and any anticipated changes in practice.

-Where possible, recommendations were linked to evidence statements (see the evidence for details).
-Where a recommendation was inferred from the evidence, this was indicated by the reference 'IDE' (inference derived from the evidence).
+If possible, recommendations were linked to evidence statements (see the evidence for details).
+If a recommendation was inferred from the evidence, this was indicated by the reference 'IDE' (inference derived from the evidence).